 Dealing with sensory issues with clothing in children is a daily battle.
 Sometimes, multiple times a day.
 But how do you know if it’s a clothing sensitivity or just a quirk or personality trait?
+And what the hell do you do to help them?
 Keep reading to find out more.

 If you want to learn about how to support clothing sensitivity in children, you’re in the right spot.
-No, I’m not talking about a child who has an obsession with tutus and wears tutus for all of kindergarten.
-I’m also not talking about the child who takes 20 minutes to put his socks and shoes on in the morning (but eventually gets them on with the bribe of a granola bar).
+No, I’m not talking about a child who has an obsession with ballet shoes and wears tutus all summer long.
+I’m also not talking about the child who takes 15 minutes to put his socks and shoes on in the morning (but eventually gets them on with the bribe of a granola bar).

-I’m talking about the child who has sensory issues to clothing who insists on wearing sandals and shorts in a snow storm because he says the pants are painful on his skin.
+I’m talking about the child who who insists on wearing sandals and shorts in a snow storm because he says the pants are painful on his skin due to his sensory sensitivity.

-I’m talking about the fourth grader who can’t tolerate wearing pants, leggings or underwear, so she wears dresses without underwear to school, everyday.
+I’m talking about the fourth grader who can’t tolerate wearing pants, leggings or underwear, so she wears dresses without underwear to school, everyday (and is around the corner from starting puberty).

 For the parents who spend hundreds and thousands of dollars on the newest pair of sensory-friendly socks only to have them laying in a pile collecting dust, this blog is for you.